Veeram (2016 film): Music

 Former Hans Zimmer associate Jeff Rona, who debuted as an independent film composer with Ridley Scott's White Squall has composed and produced the film score.
 The film marks Rona's debut in Malayalam cinema and Bollywood.

 Release

 The film was initially planned as a mid-2016 release.
 Veeram was premiered as the opening film at the BRICS Film Festival on 2 September 2016 at the Siri Fort Auditorium in New Delhi, India.
 The film's theatrical release was on 24 February 2017.
 The movie was then released on Amazon Prime on January 17, 2022.

+Navarasa Series

+Veeram is part of Jayaraj's Navarasa series.
+The films in the series include: